 Garlic and Leafy Greens

-Garlic is perfectly safe for your dog in the right amounts.
+Garlic is very safe for your dog in the right amounts.
 It naturally contains sulphur, which helps the liver detoxify from heavy metals.

 Dark leafy greens like kale, parsley, and cilantro can help reduce the buildup of heavy metals like mercury in the body.

-Give a half clove garlic per 10 pounds and add dark leafy greens to the meals daily
+Give a half clove of garlic per 10 pounds and add dark leafy greens to your dog’s meals daily

-Find a holistic vet to work with so you can ensure that your dog never receives any unnecessary vaccines.
-They’ll also have ways to help detoxify your dog from past vaccinations to keep him healthy.
+Find a holistic vet to work with so you can make sure your dog never receives any unnecessary vaccines.
+They’ll also help you detoxify your dog from past vaccinations to keep him healthy.